AmyLHuang/Stock-Trading-Bot/README.md

 ### Step 2(Execute the file):
 Run every cell to see the evaluation of the model.
-(Note that the seed will generate different environment and produce different graph and result on every evaluation) * try running the evaluation cell for a several times
+(Note that the seed will generate different environment and produce different graph and result on every evaluation) *try running the evaluation cell several times

 ### Step 3(Compare the results):
 Download and open *baseline.ipynb* on google colab and compare temporal ensemble model's performance with the baseline model.